djouallah/Testing_BI_Engine/README.md

 https://datamonkeysite.com/2022/01/07/benchmark-snowflake-bigquery-singlestore-and-databricks-using-tpc-h-sf10/

-so Far Tested Snowflake, BigQuery, Databrciks SQL, DuckDB and Synpase Serverless
+so Far Tested Snowflake, BigQuery, Databrciks SQL, DuckDB, Synpase Serverless, SQL Server with Coumnstore and AlloyDB

 it is not supposed to be very accurate or an official benchmark, but just to get a general impression of the performance.